korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 on my _file_ instance.
 Using a formatted **String**,
 I'll print the _filename_, and whether it exists or not.
-Here, I'll use the _fileExists_ boolean variable, to adjust my output message accordingly.
+Here, I'll use the _fileExists_ boolean variable to adjust my output message accordingly.
 Now, if the file exists,
 I want to start out by deleting it,